 We base our tax position upon the anticipated nature and conduct of our business and upon our understanding of the tax laws of the various countries in which we have assets or conduct activities.
 However, our tax position is subject to review and possible challenge by tax authorities and to possible changes in law, which may have retroactive effect.
 Fabrinet (the "Cayman Islands Parent") is an exempted company incorporated in the Cayman Islands.
-We maintain manufacturing operations in Thailand, the PRC and the United States, any of which jurisdictions could assert tax claims against us.
+We maintain manufacturing operations in Thailand, the PRC, the United Kingdom and the United States.
 We cannot determine in advance the extent to which some jurisdictions may require us to pay taxes or make payments in lieu of taxes.
 Preferential tax treatment from the Thai government in the form of a corporate tax exemption is currently available to us through June 2020 on income generated from the manufacture of products at Pinehurst Building 6.
-Such preferential tax treatment is contingent on various factors, including the export of our customers' products out of Thailand and our agreement not to move our manufacturing facilities out of our current province in Thailand for at least 15 years from the date on which preferential tax treatment was granted.
+Such preferential tax treatment is contingent on various factors, including the export of our customers' products out of Thailand and our agreement not to move our manufacturing facilities out of our current province in Thailand for at least 15 years from the date on which preferential tax treatment was granted (i.e., at least until June 2020).
 We will lose this favorable tax treatment in Thailand unless we comply with these restrictions, and as a result we may delay or forego certain strategic business decisions due to these tax considerations.
-In addition, we benefit from reductions in corporate tax rates in Thailand for fiscal year 2013 onward.